Echenique0702/adello.github.io/_posts/2019-02-22-Rich-Media-Mobile-Creatives.md

 So far, we have looked at a few basic best practices, but we go the extra mile, as there are some improvements we can perform that would make the integration even smoother.

 ### Avoiding Scroll Jank with Passive Event listeners
 Ever swiped a page to scroll but it simply lagged or stuttered?
 That is usually Scroll Jank and it is caused by event listeners in the page.
 Instead of scrolling smoothly, the browser has to check each event listener, such as touchstart or touchmove, to make sure that it is not trying to block the scrolling by calling the `event.preventDefault` method, losing precious time and performance doing so.
 The problem comes when there are such event listeners that don't block scrolling, but the browser has to check them anyway.
-And here is where Passive Event listeners come in, by being able to promise the browser that you will not call `event.preventDefault()` and the browser no longer has to check and can continue the scroll smoothly.
+And here is where Passive Event listeners come in.
+They are able to promise the browser that you will not call `event.preventDefault()` and the browser no longer has to check and can continue the scroll smoothly.

 Adding a passive event listener:
 ```javascript